storageos/storageos.github.io/_docs/introduction/quick_start.md

 2. TODO (Docker, Consul set up)

-### Get a license
+### Stay in touch

-To remove the 100GB storage capacity limit on unregistered users, sign up for a free developer license from the [customer portal](http://my.storageos.com).
+Sign up to the [customer portal](http://my.storageos.com) to stay informed about upcoming releases, then join the [StorageOS Slack channel](http://slack.storageos.com).